EdDataScienceEES/tutorial-JessHogg/index.md

 # Introduction to Visualising Networks Using igraph
 ## Tutorial Aims:
 1. To have an overall understanding of the package igraph
-2. To learn how to create, manipulate and analyse graphs
+2. To become confident with creating, manipulating and analysing graphs
-3. To product effective and informative graphs  ...
-To become confident
+3. To become confident in visualisation skills

 ## Tutorial Steps:
 #### <a href="#1"> 1.
 Introduction to igraph and Basics</a>